TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Annotations.rst

 Annotations
 ===========

-All available annotations for Extbase are placed within the namespace :php:`TYPO3\CMS\Extbase\Annotation`.
+All available annotations for Extbase delivered by TYPO3 Core are placed within the namespace :php:`\TYPO3\CMS\Extbase\Annotation`.

 ..  versionchanged:: 12.0
     Starting with TYPO3 v12.0 Extbase annotations can be supplied as